Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Nearest Neighbor Search in -Metric Spaces

-We are given a set $X$ containing $m$ vectors $x\in\reals^n$ along with a nonnegative dissimilarity function $d:\reals^n\times\reals^n \to\reals_+$ so that smaller values of $d(x,y)$ represent more similarity between points $x$ and $y$.
+We are given a set $X$ containing $m$ data vectors $x\in\reals^n$ along with a nonnegative dissimilarity function $d:\reals^n\times\reals^n \to\reals_+$ so that smaller values of $d(x,y)$ represent more similarity between data vectors $x$ and $y$.
 The set $X$ along with the set $D$ containing all dissimilarities $d(x,y)$ for all points $x,y\in X$ defines a fully connected weighted graph $G=(X,D)$.
 We assume here that $d(x,y) = d(y,x)$ for all $x,y\in \reals^n$, which, in particular, implies that the graph $G$ is symmetric.
-Examples of dissimilarity functions used in vector search are the Euclidean distance, Manhattan (1-norm) distance, cosine dissimilarity, and dissimilarities based on the Jaccard index \cite{zezula2006similarity}; see \ref{app:approximation}.
+Examples of dissimilarity functions used in vector search are the Euclidean distance, Manhattan (1-norm) distance, cosine dissimilarity, and dissimilarities based on the Jaccard index \citep{zezula2006similarity}; see \ref{app:approximation}.

 We are further given a vector $x_o$ which is not necessarily an element of $X$ but for which it is possible to evaluate the dissimilarity function $d(x_o,x)$ for all $x\in X$.
-The nearest neighbor of $x_o$ in the set $X$ is defined as the element that is most similar to $x_o$,
+The nearest neighbors of $x_o$ in the set $X$ are the elements that are most similar to $x_o$,

-The problem of finding \emph{a} vector $\hhatx_o$ is termed nearest neighbor search, the vector $x_o$ is called a query and the vector $\hhatx_o$ is the query's answer \cite{wang2014hashing}.
+The problem of finding \emph{a} vector $\xnn$ is termed nearest neighbor search, the vector $x_o$ is called a query and the vector $\xnn$ is the query's answer \citep{wang2014hashing}.
 It may be that there are several nearest neighbors.
-In such case we overload $\hhatx_o$ to denote an arbitrary nearest neighbor and also the set of all nearest neighbors.
+In such case we overload $\xnn$ to denote an arbitrary nearest neighbor and also the set of all nearest neighbors.
 We make the distinction clear when needed.

-We evaluate the performance of a search algorithm by the number $c(x_o)$ of comparisons against elements of $X$ that are needed to find $\hhatx_o$.
+We evaluate the performance of a search algorithm by the number $c(x_o)$ of comparisons against elements of $X$ that are needed to find $\xnn$.
 Without further assumptions on the dissimilarity function $d$, we have $c(x_o) = m$ because we need to compare the query $x_o$ to all points in $X$.
-This number of comparisons can be reduced if we assume that $d$ has some metric structure \cite{aksoy2010metric}.
+This number of comparisons can be reduced if we assume that $d$ has some metric structure \citep{murtagh2012futuresearchdiscoverybig}.
 For instance, it may be that $d$ is a proper metric or pseudometric that satisfies the triangle inequality so that for any three points $x,y,z \in \reals^n$ we have that

-Alternatively, we may consider ultrametric dissimilarity functions $d$ \cite{simovici2004ultrametricity}.
+Alternatively, we may consider ultrametric dissimilarity functions $d$ \citep{simovici2004ultrametricity}.
 In this case, triplets of points $x,y,z \in \reals^n$ satisfy the strong triangle inequality,